OCA/connector/base_external_referentials/doc/09_specifications.rst

 Queue
 -----

-This section summarises the Queue which is in fact a grouping of 4 notions, which are tasks, jobs, a worker, and the queue itself.
+This section summarises the Queue which is in fact a grouping of 3 notions, which are jobs, a worker, and the queue itself.

-  Tasks

-    A task is basically a piece of code, for instance a function, which can be used by a job.
-A task could be a function with some arguments.
-No special requirements at this level.

   Job

-    A job is a call of a `task` (with some arguments) waiting to be executed.
+    A job is a delayed call waiting to be executed.
 It is stored in the `queue` before it is executed.

-    It needs to store at least 2 things: the task to call and the arguments to pass to it.
+    It needs to store at least 2 things: the function to call and the arguments to pass to it.

     A job may need to be run at a certain time, for instance to delay a